hLuo27/hLuo27.github.io/_pages/about.md

   - /about.html
 ---

-- Professional Background: AI & Data Science in M&A and Equity Capital Markets
+- Professional Background: AI/Data Science in M&A and Equity Capital Markets
 - Research Interests: Data-Driven Decision-Making in Digital Markets, Strategy, and Platforms

 ## Publications